 He parks the car right in front of Sears, looks at his watch, hesitating.
 It’s almost six.
 The store is just about to close.
 In a flash, he gets out of the car and runs inside.

 He takes the escalators to the lady’s clothing section, on the sixth floor, where I am already, waiting for him.

-The store is busy still, filled with people doing their last minute Christmas shopping.
-As he wanders through the racks of dresses, Dad looks so lost I can’t imagine he will ever be able to pick a dress, but then he does, narrowing his choice to three dresses, then one, which looks a lot like the one he forgot to pick up at the dry cleaner, but nicer.
+The store is busy still, filled with people doing last minute Christmas shopping.
+As he wanders through the racks of dresses, Dad looks so lost I can’t imagine he will ever be able to pick a dress, but he does, narrowing his choice to three dresses, then one, which looks a lot like the one he forgot to pick up at the dry cleaner, but nicer.
 He looks at the price.
 He frowns, but walks to the cashier resolutely.